top of page

 We offer both in-person training and long-distance mentorship.
 For students who live further away, online guidance and study are possible, combined with regular in-person meetings and gatherings (depending on distance).
 While the training can be adapted to individual circumstances, personal contact and shared ritual experience remain an essential part of the path.
 Initiations are always given in person.

-A Path of Transformation
+A Path of Sacred Eros and Transformation

 The training of the Minoan Brotherhood is not a quick course or a spiritual hobby.
 It is a path of transformation, one that unfolds gradually through dedication, experience, and the guidance of the tradition.
 Those who walk this path do so not only to learn about the Mysteries, but to live them.